Bisexuals love you BOTH!

 "Both are more likely to experience anxiety, depression and suicidal thoughts than straight and gay people, a phenomenon attributed to the “double discrimination” that comes with being not quite welcome in either the straight or gay communities.
 Similarly, straight, lesbian and gay individuals are generally less willing to be in a relationship with bi people, leading to a kind of paradox: Bisexuality is viewed as a hedonistic, choice-fuelled, all-you-can-eat sexuality, but bisexual people are left feeling like they’re not really wanted by anyone."
 Holden states.

-These types of judgmental people just don't make any sense to me.
-We love you BOTH, yet we are rejected by both.
-SO it appears that the theory "rejected by BOTH" may be true.
+These types of judgmental people just make no sense to me.
+We love you BOTH, yet both reject us.
+So the theory "rejected by BOTH" may be true.

 What are we bisexuals to do, to convince you that we are worth loving?